haberdashPI/vscode-master-key/notes.md

 Follow-up:
 - [ ] make some features more discoverable
+    - create "tour" section for vscode's start window
     - add a button to edit a binding from the activate binding menu
         - make sure editing is prominently in the documentation for Larkin (and an future binding files)
         - make sure it is prominently in the getting started section
+- [ ] make a command that activates the current file directly
 - [ ] profile mater-key.do performance

 5. Review documentation